sourcegraph/sourcegraph-public-snapshot/doc/team/gtm/support/index.md

 # Customer support

-This doc is for both Sourcegraph teammates providing support, and for Sourcegraph customers to understand how to request support.
+This document is for both Sourcegraph teammates providing support, and for Sourcegraph customers to understand how to request support.

 ## How to get support (for customers)